VicenteYago/AdvancedWeatherStation/index.md

 An implementation IoT low-cost infraestructure, from sensor deploy to visualization.

 ## Server & Stack
-The server is located in a Raspberry Pi 4B  4GB RAM model, running a headless Raspbian, for fast and reliable storage of data, the Raspberry had attached a 120 GB SSD.
+The server is located in a Raspberry Pi 4B 4GB  model running a headless Raspbian with an 120 GB SSD.

 ![architecture](img/architecture.png)

 The RPi hosts use the IOTstack service, concretely the following containers:

-* Node-RED: For easy connection between hardware and software platforms.
+* Node-RED: For easy connection between hardware devices and software platforms.
-* InfluxDB : Storing data.
+* InfluxDB : Time series database.
-* MQTT server : Light weigth IOT protocol.
+* Mosquitto : MQTT server.
-* Grafana : Simple yet customaizable visualization.
+* Grafana : Analytics and interactive visualization web app.

 ![visualization](img/meteoIOT.png)

 ## Sensors
+The IoT is based on the  Wemos D1 Mini, a mini wifi board with 4MB flash based on ESP-8266EX.
+The readings are performed with de BME280, an environmental sensor with temperature, barometric pressure and humidity wich can be used in both SPI and I2C.

 ## Display